stephengold/jolt-jni-docs/README.md

   + using Bash or Fish or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

+To run the "HelloJoltJni" application:
+  + using Bash or Fish or PowerShell or Zsh: `./gradlew :java-apps:HelloJoltJni`
+  + using Windows Command Prompt: `.\gradlew :java-apps:HelloJoltJni`

 ### Antora documentation

 1. Edit "docs/playbook.yml" and replace "/home/sgold/NetBeansProjects/jolt-jni-docs"